Golf is a lucrative sport for the top players on the PGA Tour, who can take home millions just by winning a single tournament.

 Pros may also decide to give their caddie a tip or bonus at the end of the tournament.
 It’s not all profit for the caddie, though, as he’s responsible for paying for his own travel and accommodations most of the time.
 As independent contractors, caddies must pay self-employment taxes and health care costs, even if it’s subsidized by the PGA Tour.

 What do top caddies make?

-Steve Williams is one of the most famous caddies in recent memory.
-He caddied for Greg Norman before spending 12 years caddying for Tiger Woods.
-After a public breakup with Woods, Williams signed on with Adam Scott.
+Steve Williams is one of the most famous caddies of all time.
+He caddied for Greg Norman before spending a dozen years with Tiger Woods and also still works part-time for fellow Aussie Adam Scott.

 In 2007 alone, Williams earned $1.4 million.
 This placed him in the top 75 PGA earnings that year without even playing a single tournament.
-During his 12 years with Woods, Williams earned an estimated $9 million, based on a 10% cut of the $88.8 million the golf legend won during that time.
+During his 12 years with Woods, Williams earned an estimated $12 million.